Are you suffering from dental hypersensitivity? Are your gums recession? Gum grafting might be the solution to your problems.

 - The use of an orthodontic device or an improperly adapted prosthesis can cause problems requiring a gingival graft.

 - Certain behaviors can weaken your gums and lead to the need for gum grafting.
 Excessive brushing with a hard bristle brush, bruxism, intense chewing of chewing gum or nibbling.

 - Tobacco promotes the development of bacteria that cause inflammation and regression of the gums.

 What is a Gum Graft?

 Gum grafting involves placing a graft where the gingiva retracted.
-At the Carrefour Dentaire de Montreal, we offer you the possibility of carrying out two types of transplants: autogenous or allogenic transplants.
+At the Carrefour Dentaire of Montreal, we offer you the possibility of carrying out two types of transplants: autogenous or allogenic transplants.

 For the first, the dentist takes the graft at the level of the palate.

 For the allogeneic graft, which is the latest innovation in gingival surgery, the graft is prefabricated, taken from a donor and treated to make it sterile.
 In this case, the postoperative discomfort is virtually non-existent since sensitivity related to the graft removal does not exist.

 The success rate is excellent for both techniques.
 They take place under local anesthesia and do not require a work stoppage.

 For more information on this intervention, see our video.